How to pay in the Ventra app

-To load Ventra transit value or passes or buy Metra tickets in the app, you’ve got a number of options:
+To load Ventra transit value or passes or buy Metra tickets in the app, you’ve got options:

-When you go to load a pass for CTA or Pace or when you buy a Metra ticket in the app: just choose "transit value" as your payment method at checkout to use your stored cash value to complete your transaction.
+When you go to load a pass for CTA or Pace, or buy a Metra mobile ticket in the app, just choose "transit value" as your payment method at checkout to use the cash value you’ve loaded to complete your transaction.

 How do I add a credit or debit card in the app?

-If you're signed in, you can add payment cards by going to My Account from the app's main menu.
+If you're signed in, you can add payment cards by going to the options menu (three vertical dots in the upper right of most main screens of the app) and select Payment methods to add a new credit/debit card, set up Apple Pay or Google pay, and change your preferences.
 You can also add payment methods on ventrachicago.com—they'll automatically appear in the app.